jstritch/easy-git-annex/README.md

 The example may be copied and run on your machine.
-When you invoke runExampleClick from a test application, it creates a temporary directory, prepares the directory for Git and git-annex, and adds one large and one small file to a subdirectory, and reports success or failure.
+When you invoke runExampleClick from a test application, it creates a temporary directory, prepares the directory for Git and git-annex, adds one large and one small file to a subdirectory, and reports success or failure.
 The repository remains on your system for study.